Skip to main content

 "At this point of the clinical evaluation, the manufacturer does not plan to conduct a new PMCF study."

 This directly contradicts the PMCF Plan which describes 9 specific activities.
-The CEP was written before the PMCF Plan was finalised and needs to be updated to reference the approved 9-activity PMCF plan.
+The CEP was written before the PMCF Plan was finalised and needs to be updated to reference the approved 9-activity (now 10-activity) PMCF plan.

 5. Cross-NC connections